cainpalmer/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions should be used without stateful auth, while json web tokens should be used with stateful auth.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+Bcryptjs hashes passwords and other important data to keep the secure from public view

 3. How are unit tests different from integration and end-to-end testing?
+Unit tests end up testing small units of the project, while integration and end-to-end testing are testing the bigger application as a whole.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+TDD makes us test our code as its written not when its done. this prevents less errors in the end result.